-If you’re ready to get started, contact me to set up a phone consultation.
+If you’re looking for yoga therapy in Philadelphia, contact me to set up a phone consultation.
 I look forward to working with you so you can connect with yourself and others’.

 As a registered dietitian/nutritionist specializing in the treatment of eating disorders, sharing the care of my clients with Melanie was one of the best collaborations of my career.
 The clients we shared trusted Melanie and benefitted from her therapeutic process and presence.
 If you are a client looking for a provider or a colleague looking for a partner, you cannot go wrong if you choose to work with Melanie.
 She cares deeply and has a strong clinical skill set to offer her clients and clinical partners.

 This practice is awesome.
 They have several locations including a really convenient spot in center city.
 I’ve worked with Melanie Taylor- she has a lot of experience in treating eating disorders among other things, she can incorporate yoga practices into her treatment plan if you like, and she’s overall a really compassionate person/therapist.
 I’d highly recommend requesting her :)

 I highly recommend Melanie Taylor with Spilove Psychotherapy.
 Melanie is compassionate and knowledgable in her work with her clients and is specialized and experienced at working with eating disorders.